andrewblackmon/culture/budgets-and-expenses.md

 When you’re traveling for work, book seats in the coach/economy section.
 If you book Business or First class, you’ll be asked to pay the difference between Coach and the higher fare you’ve chosen.

 Be reasonable with your hotel choice.
-We don't provide reimbursement for five star experiences, but we also don't want you to stay in a Motel 6.
-In most cities $200 should be enough but we understand that in certain times of the year you may have to go above that.
+We don't provide reimbursement for five star experiences, but we also don't want you to stay in a one star motel.
+In most cities $200 should be enough, but we understand that in certain times of the year, you may have to go above this price.

 Be reasonable with your meal expenses too.
-We don't provide reimbursement for meals from expensive restaurants, but we also don't want you to eat at McDonalds.
+We don't provide reimbursement for meals from expensive restaurants, but we also don't want you to feel forced to eat fast food.
 In most cities $30 per meal for 3 meals per day is enough, but we understand that at certain times your dinner bill may be more expensive.

-For transportation, use taxis, bus services, and public transportation where possible.If you do choose to rent a vehicle, don’t rent a luxury vehicle.
+For transportation, use taxis, bus services, and public transportation where possible.
+If you do choose to rent a vehicle, don’t rent a luxury vehicle.
 Also, you do not select LDW (Loss Damage Waiver) or CDW (Collision Damage Waiver), as you’re covered under TBTs insurance policy.

 **Company Credit Cards**